isabo/FireTaskQueue/README.md

 ##### Indicate that Processing is Complete
 FireTaskQueue assumes that your callback performs asynchronously.
 Therefore, you must indicate when processing is complete, using any of the following:
-- **Call *done()*.** If called with no arguments, the task is considered to have been processed successfully and will be deleted.
-If called with anything except null or undefined, the task is considered to have failed, and will be retried.
-The value that you provide to *done()* will be stored in the task for debugging purposes.
+- **Call *task.success()* or *task.fail()*.** The value that you provide to *fail()* will be stored in the task for debugging purposes.
 - **Return a promise.** Processing is considered complete when the promise is fulfilled.
 If the promise is resolved, the task is considered to have been processed successfully and will be deleted.
 If the promise is rejected, the task is considered to have failed and will be retried.
   The value with which the promise is rejected will be stored in the task for debugging purposes.
 - **Throw an exception, or allow one to be thrown**, so that the callback fails immediately.
 The task will be considered to have failed and will be retried.
 The details of the exception will be stored in the task for debugging purposes.